hartleybrody/simple_static/README.md

 You can use all of the jinja features you expect like [base templates and inheritance](https://jinja.palletsprojects.com/en/3.0.x/templates/#template-inheritance).
 If you've never worked with jinja before, check out their helpful [Template Designer Documentation](https://jinja.palletsprojects.com/en/3.0.x/templates/) to learn the basics.

-Jinja templates file names like `about.html` will be built to a file like `about/index.html` so that your site can have "pretty URLs" (ie `/about/`).
+Template file names like `about.html` will be built to a file like `about/index.html` so that your site can have "pretty URLs" (ie `/about/`).

-When jinja renders a template, we provide a "context" which is a set of variables that can be accessed in that page's template.
+When jinja renders a template, we provide a "context" which is a set of variables that can be accessed in that  template file.
 The two ways to add things to the global site context are via [config](#config) and [posts](#posts).

 ## Config